webplatform/docs-wpd/Marketing/Swag/index.md

 ==Stickers==
+We need to define quantity as large discounts available for larger batches.

+What type of stickers do we want?
+* size?
+* shape: square, square with rounded corners, round, custom shape (e.g. the shape of the logo)?
+* sticker sheets, or a single sticker?

 ===StickerMule===
 We plan to use [http://www.stickermule.com/products/square-stickers stickermule].
 This tends to be the cheapest option.
 Open to see if folks have other vendors that are cheaper.
-We need to define quantity as large discounts available for larger batches.

 ===Sticker Robot===
 Another alternative is [http://stickerobot.com/order/ Sticker Robot], which seems to be slightly cheaper.